-• Red Hat Enterprise Linux (RHEL) v7.x
+• Red Hat Enterprise Linux (RHEL) v7.4, v7.5

 The installer pulls many packages from the base OS repositories.
 If you do not have a complete set of base OS repositories available to all your machines at the time of installation you may run into issues.